kevinz000/tgstation/code/modules/modular_computers/documentation.md

 	/// This is what the screen will look like when the program is active program_icon_state = "comm_monitor"

-	/// This is a sort of a description, visible when looking on the ntnet extended_desc = "This program is a dummy."
+	/// This is a sort of a description, visible when looking on the exonet extended_desc = "This program is a dummy."

 	/// size of the program.
 Big programs need more hard drive space.
 Don't
 	/// make it too big though.
 	size = 12

-	/// If this is set, the program will not run without an ntnet connection,
+	/// If this is set, the program will not run without an exonet connection,
 	/// and will close if the connection is lost.
 Mainly for primarily online
 	/// programs.
-	requires_ntnet = 1
+	requires_exonet = 1

 	/// This is access required to run the program itself.
 ONLY SET THIS FOR
 	/// SUPER SECURE SHIT.
 This also acts as transfer_access as well. required_access = access_network

-	/// This is the access needed to download from ntnet or host on the ptp
+	/// This is the access needed to download from exonet or host on the ptp
 	/// program.
 This is what you want to use most of the time. transfer_access = access_change_ids

-	/// If it's available to download on ntnet. pretty self explanatory. available_on_ntnet = 1
+	/// If it's available to download on exonet. pretty self explanatory. available_on_exonet = 1

 	/// ditto but on emagged syndie net.
 Use this for antag programs available_on_syndinet = 0